Sagyam/web-scrapers/README.md

 # Usage
 Inside driver.py enter staring and ending date

-Depend on manual or complete scraping choose your import
+Depending on manual or complete scraping choose your import

 Run by python driver.py